braziljs/eloquente-javascript/02_program_structure.md

 switch this throw true try typeof var void while with yield
 ```

-Don't worry about memorizing these.
+Don't worry about memorizing this list.
 When creating a binding produces
-an unexpected ((syntax error)), see if you're trying to define a
+an unexpected ((syntax error)), see whether you're trying to define a
 reserved word.

 ## The environment